 Best Practice #4: Create a Flexible Roadmap

 Todd Olson, Founder and CEO of Pendo, recommends that you write “SUBJECT TO CHANGE” on all product roadmaps.
 Maintaining flexibility in your timeline and deliverables will enable your team to react calmly to roadblocks, and to adapt your plan to fit changing needs.

-Best Practice #5: Involve Your Stakeholder Community in Regular Intervals.
+Best Practice #5: Involve Your Stakeholder Community in Regular Intervals

-Best Practice #6: Spend 10 Minutes with Your Product Roadmap.
+Best Practice #6: Spend 10 Minutes with Your Product Roadmap

 Sameena Velshi, Head of Product at Roadmunk, makes it her morning ritual.
 “Since I started allocating a few minutes to my roadmap every morning, my days have been more grounded.
-I analyze both the granular (what is each dev working on today? how close are we to that next release?), and the big picture (are we on track to make quarterly goals in line with our STRATEGY?),” she says.
+I analyze both the granular (What is each dev working on today?
+How close are we to that next release?), and the big picture (Are we on track to make quarterly goals in line with our STRATEGY?),” she says.
 “It’s given me a new sense of control and perspective over our approach to product management.”

 Here is a list of some of the most popular roadmapping tools:

-- Lucidchart offers real time collaboration, with a simple user interface.
+- Lucidchart offers real-time collaboration, with a simple user interface.

-- Onedesk helps you identify and prioritize requirements
+- Onedesk helps you identify and prioritize requirements.

 - Smartsheet offers a Gantt chart with various views, customization features such as color and symbols, and real-time collaboration.